Producing a product is not the end of your involvement in your customers’ buying journey but the start of the final step: delivery.

 Delivery timing.
 Bottled beverage businesses must plan their deliveries to meet order timing guarantees.
 Specialty providers may also need to deliver products within a certain time frame after production.

 - Use the right vehicle.
-A temperature-controlled vehicle will keep your beverages cold, but come at an added expense and may not be necessary for all businesses.
+A temperature-controlled vehicle will keep your beverages cold during delivery.
+But these come at an added cost and may not be necessary for all businesses.

 - Use effective cargo management.
 Bottled beverage providers should also employ a cargo management solution and instruct drivers on the proper use of tie-downs and any cargo management solutions specific to your vehicles to keep beverages safe on route.

-- Consistently communicate.
+- Communicate consistently.
 Research shows 77% of customers will get a better perception of your business from a simple notification updating them on order progress.
 Look for a delivery management solution that provides the ability to send email or SMS notifications to your customer.

 The Last Mile Problem for Florists